ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 are useful and interoperable.
 No claims have been excluded because they are not useful on high-security environments and entities.

+### Reuse of Extant Data Formats

+Where possible, claims should already standardized data items, identifier and data formats.
+This takes advantage of the expertise in creating those formats and improves interoperability.

+In some cases, a proprietary data format that is already in use may be adopted and made standard for a claim.
+It should fulfill the above criteria, particular the OS and technology neutrality.

+Often these claims will not be defined in the encodings, the syntaxes, used by EAT.
+In most cases it is best to wrap the data or adapt the encoding to the ones used by EAT so that EAT implementations do not end up with a plethora of encoders and decoders of different serialization formats.

+In some rare cases, it may be better to use the encoding as is.
+For example, signed X.509 certificates and CRLS should be carried as is and not re encoded.

 ### Proprietary Claims

 General compliance with EAT allows arbitrary proprietary claims